 Participating in the Eagles Survivor Course will teach you concepts in addition to those learnt in the Falcon Basic Survivor Course.
 It is assumed that participants in the Eagles Survivor Course already possess the knowledge taught in the Hawks or the Falcons Basic Survivor Courses.
 This 5-day 4-night Course has both practical as well as classroom type training, but the topics are more intense than the Basic Courses and take off from them.
-This Course also trains participants to graduate from being just a survivor to becoming self reliant.
+This Course also trains participants to graduate from being just a survivor to becoming self-reliant.

 The Course is conducted in a simulated survival scenario and comes built-in with the associated degrees of difficulty as far as food, water, shelter and sleep deprivation is concerned.
 Participants are taught how to overcome such situations and make the best of a difficult situation.
 Food has to be prepared with elements foraged from the environment or cooked with the provisions provided.
 Water has to be found, disinfected/purified before drinking.
 There are night-time tasks that have to be completed.

 This is not an adventure weekend, but an intense an aggressive skills learning Course.
-Participants have to complete assigned tasks and attain at least 80% marks in the written test to get certified.

 Who can participate?

 Anyone over 18 years of age can participate in the Falcons Course.
 Basic levels of fitness are required since the Course is physically demanding.
-However, mental toughness is also called for, since participants will be outside their comfort zone for around 100 hours.
+However, mental toughness is also called for, since participants will be outside their comfort zone for more than 100 hours.
 Food and water deprivation coupled with the lack of sleep - either forced or brought on by circumstances - will ensure that mental fatigue sets in fast.
 Participants have to be prepared to rough it out and take control of adverse and trying conditions.

 In certain cases, children below the age of 18 years can participate in an under-18-only Course.
 These are either organised through Schools or as camps.
 In either case, supervising adults are mandatory.
 There has to be one supervising adult for every ten participants - ten is the minimum number of participants for the under-18 Course.